-In our new white paper, How to Become a Track Star, we talk about conversion tracking in terms of campaign health.
+In the white paper, How to Become a Track Star, we talk about conversion tracking in terms of campaign health.
 If your tracking is strong, your campaign will be healthy.
 If your tracking is weak, your campaign is less effective and more susceptible to harm.
 It’s our way of making a dense, technical, often confusing subject a little more fun — while still getting the important bits across.

 When it comes to pixel tracking, the writing is on the wall.
 It had a good run, but the days when this method could be trusted to track online conversions are gone.
 Third-party cookies are on the way out; holding on will only make it harder for you to switch to a more reliable tracking method in a couple years, when Chrome joins the other major browsers in blocking third-party cookies by default.

 So, if pixel tracking is out, what other options do marketers have to track conversions?
 We’ll cover one of the most accurate, reliable, and granular methods available today in Part 2: postback tracking.

 While you’re here, check out the rest of our How to Become a Track Star series, where we cover the pros and cons of four popular tracking methods for affiliate programs and performance marketing campaigns.

 - Part 2: Server Postback Tracking